 Popping in a set of floor mats is a cinch, and changing out an air filter isn’t too tricky.
 Swapping out clunky stock parts for a brand-new manifold or high-flow header can be a bit of a project, though.
 Although the process can be a bit of a knuckle buster, with the right tools, the right motivation and the right knowledge, you can get it done in an afternoon.
 Here’s a quick breakdown of the general steps to follow when installing performance headers.

 Exhaust Header Installation Steps

-Right after installation, you may see and definitely smell smoke and fumes coming from and off of the new headers.
-Never fear, this is simply the protective oil-based coating used in the manufacturing and packing processes.
-Once those tubes reach normal operating temperatures, the smoke’ll disappear, leaving only performance in it’s wake.
+Right after installation, you may see smoke and smell fumes coming from the new headers.
+Never fear—your headers are just burning off the protective oil-based coating used in the manufacturing and packing processes.
+Once those tubes reach normal operating temperatures, the smoke will disappear, leaving only performance in its wake.

 Listen for flapping or ticking sounds or any potential indication of leaks.
 Sometimes it's a good idea to heat cycle the headers a few times and revisit your install a day or two later to ensure all the fasteners are still tight and the header flange is flush with the side of the cylinder head.
 Heat cycling simply involves bringing the headers up to operating temperature, then back down to ambient (outside) temperatures, multiple times.